antonmartinsson/GaugeKit/README.md

 ## Using GaugeKit in your project?

 Are you using GuageKit in one of your projects?
-Please message me and tell me about it on [Twitter](https://www.twitter.com/ntonmartinsson) or by emailing me using the form over at [antonmartinsson.com](https://www.antonmartinsson.com).
-I'd love to see what you create with it!
+Please message me and tell me about it on [Twitter](https://www.x.com/ntonmartinsson), and I'll add it to the list above!